ValeriyaKunichik/ValeriyaKunichik/README.md

 # Hi, I'm Valeriya Kunichik

-Machine Learning & Data Science focused on building reliable, interpretable, and real-world applicable systems for decision-making under uncertainty.
+I build machine learning systems for decision-making under uncertainty.

+My focus is on making models reliable in real-world conditions where data is incomplete, noisy, and constantly changing.

 ---